LLNL/popclass/docs/source/library.rst

 popclass contains pre-loaded models that can be acceses by :code:`PopulationModel.from_library`.
-This page contains details on these avaible models.
+This page contains details on these available models.

 popsycle_singles_sukhboldn20
 ----------------------------